Conservative Campaign Headquarters: Phone bank

-The call centre in Neath was the subject of scrutiny by The Electoral Commission following an investigation by The Guardian over alleged breach of marketing rules at a phone bank at Neath in Wales, which had employed paid staff to do its calling instead of volunteers and is alleged to have bribed some staff for underhand calling tactics.
+The call centre at Neath in Wales was the subject of scrutiny by The Electoral Commission following an investigation by The Guardian over alleged breach of marketing rules.
+It had employed paid staff to do its calling instead of volunteers and is alleged to have bribed some staff for underhand calling tactics.
 Subsequent allegations have also been reported about the conduct of other Conservative staff.

-The CCHQ phone bank, uses the Conservative Party's online calling database, ‘’Votesource’’.
+The CCHQ phone bank uses the Conservative Party's online calling database, ‘’Votesource’’.
 This database was created in-house, but has not always functioned efficiently.